Rod-Will/Soil-Compressibility/README.md

 ## License

 This project is licensed under the Creative Commons Zero v1.0 License.
-See the [LICENSE](LICENSE) file for details.
+See the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/) file for details.

 ## References